rocky-linux/documentation/docs/labs/systems_administration_I/lab3-system_utilities.md

         What happened here?
 How come the output still showed up on the screen (stdout)?

-5. For various reasons you may want to suppress error message such as the one above.
+5. For various reasons you may want to suppress error messages such as the one above.
 To do this type:

     ```bash
     [root@localhost folder1]# ls –l te_file1 > /dev/null 2>&1